icapps/coding-guidelines/iOS/Swift/README.md

       }
   }
 ```
-Rewrite with meaningfull functions and comments:
+Rewrite with meaningful functions and comments:

 ```swift
   /// The purpose of this function is to know of Foo can tell a funny joke in an objective way.